 • strengthens the hair follicle;

-• relieve dandruff and skin irritation;
+• relieves dandruff and skin irritation;

 • saturates the hair shaft with nutrients.

-Chestnut is a deciduous plant of the Beech family with a spreading crown and large leaves.
+Chestnut is a deciduous plant of the Beech family, with a spreading crown and large leaves.

 They are used for:

-• cleansing organs, removing toxins, salt deposits;
+• cleansing organs, removing waste, toxins, salt deposits;

 • increasing stress resistance;

-• normalization of sleep, getting rid of insomnia;
+• normalization of sleep, relief from insomnia;

-• normalization of the digestive system, gastrointestinal tract;
+• normalization digestive system, Gastrointestinal tract;

-• relief of clinical symptoms of mastitis;
+• relief clinical symptoms mastitis;

 • detoxification.